synodinos/nodepal/README.md

 Drupal has a huge API and it's not possible to replicate it in Node.js.
 Nodepal aims to grow organically, adding new functionality, depending on what I need for my projects or what its users request.
 You can always develop your own functionality using the current as template, or open a ticket and I'll try to add it.

+## Who's using it

+I'll try to keep track of 3rd party projects that are using Nodepal:

+-LimitedList: "Community Rankings for Everything", [service](http://limitedlist.com/) , [discussion](http://www.reddit.com/r/programming/comments/f0k70/drupal_nodejs_weekend_hack_review_and_ama/c1cho3p)

 ## Support